 The finished DIY fireplace mantel

 The finished mantel makes the statement I was hoping for.

 In the current version, I have painted the fireplace surround white and given up trying to hide the TV (mostly because the TV got bigger and was harder to hide).

-In any case, both versions of the finished product make me happier than what I started with.
+In any case, the finished product make me happier than what I started with.
 And the process of building my own mantel was easier than I thought it would be (and cost less than $75).

 Other living room decor ideas you might like

 - Living room layout ideas with a TV and a fireplace